gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

 ## Tokenization:
  * The task of chopping a document into pieces called tokens, and possibly throw away possible characters.

-## A token
+## Token
- * is an instance of a sequence of characters in some particular document that are grouped together as a useful semantic unit
+ * a token is an instance of a sequence of characters in some particular document that are grouped together as a useful semantic unit
  * A term is a (possibly normalized) type that is included in the lexicon
 ## Token normalization
  * is the process of canonicalizing tokens so that matches occur despite superficial differences in the character sequences of the tokens.